oj713/Image-Processing/USEME.md

+The main method that executes the program is located at src/cs3500/hw05/control/Main.java

-Input method is determined at runtime by command line arguments:
+Input method for the program is determined at runtime by command line arguments:
-* -script FILENAME : loads and runs the text commands stored in script at given file location
+* "-script FILENAME" : loads and runs the text commands stored in script at given file location
-* -text : loads text-based view
+* "-text" : loads text-based view
-* -interactive : loads GUI view
+* "-interactive" : loads GUI view

 **SUPPORTED COMMANDS**